Natalia Brasova: Exile

 The Germans believed the widespread rumours that Michael was still alive, and plotted to rescue Natalia from Russia in an attempt to gain influence with Michael.
 Through the German-controlled Ukrainian consulate, Natalia and her daughter were provided with false passports.
-Natalia's daughter used her own name, while Natalia's passport was in the name of a nun called Frau Tania Klenow.
-They travelled separately to Kiev, with Natalia disguised as a nun.
+Natalia's daughter used her own name, while Natalia's passport was in the name of a Red Cross nurse called Frau Tania Klenow.
+They travelled separately to Kiev, with Natalia disguised as a Red Cross Nurse.
 They were still in Kiev when the war ended with Germany's defeat on 11 November 1918.
 German authority began to collapse.
 Natalia and her daughter, along with Princess Vyazemskaya and Natalia's widowed brother-in-law Aleksei Matveev, who had both made it to Kiev as well, fled to Odessa in the hope they could escape by sea.
 Two British naval vessels at the port, HMS Nereide and HMS Skirmisher, provided them with sanctuary.
 Aboard HMS Nereide they were evacuated to Constantinople.

 By way of HMS Agamemnon to Malta, merchant ship to Marseille, and rail to Paris, Natalia arrived in England.
 Johnson's widowed mother had leased a house, Snape in Wadhurst, Sussex, for Michael's family, and all the furniture and furnishings stored at Paddockhurst were moved in.
-George arrived from Copenhagen with his nanny in spring 1919, and was sent to an English boarding school.
+George arrived from Copenhagen with his governess, Margaret Neame, in spring 1919, and was sent to an English boarding school.
 Natalia's daughter, Natalia Mamontova, was enrolled at a convent school in France.
 For funds, Natalia used money in Michael's bank accounts in Paris and Copenhagen, and started selling her jewellery.
 She met Michael's mother, the Dowager Empress Marie, who had also escaped Russia, in London, and their meeting this time was courteous.
 Conflicting rumours about Michael's fate and whereabouts continued without any solid news.
 In 1920, "Tata" was sent to Cheltenham Ladies' College and George was enrolled at Harrow School.
 Natalia moved out of Snape as the lease ended, and moved to Percy Lodge near Richmond, Surrey.